 A: This is what it seems to be: a read through with comments, suggestions, a summing up of the work and how the writer has arrived there (or hasn’t yet arrived there).

 Costs vary based on the amount of work (hours) a manuscript may need.
-Generally, a first edit of a 70,000-90,000 word novel will fall between $1500 – $2000.
+Generally, but not always, a first edit of a 70,000-90,000 word novel will fall between $1300 – $1800.
 I do a sample section, estimate the time required, and give a quote.
 Manuscript evaluation, on the other hand, will be $400-$500 for a similar-sized project.
 On shorter projects I charge $50 per hour.
+For non-profits, I do offer a special rate.